-During the year the Choir performs in a number of concerts and broadcasts, and makes its own recordings.
-There are often exciting opportunities for the Choristers to travel to wonderful places all around the world, as well as to meet and perform with some of the greatest performing musicians of this generation.
-You can find photograph albums of our recent tours on the Choir’s Facebook page
+During the year the Choir performs in a number of concerts, broadcasts, and recordings.
+There are often exciting opportunities for the Choristers to travel to wonderful places around the world, as well as to meet and perform with some of the greatest performing musicians of our time.
+You can find photos of our recent tours on the Choir’s Facebook and Instagram.

 Photos copyright 2020 © Geoff Robinson

-Once a boy has been accepted into the Choir, he would usually spend some two years as a Probationer.
-During this period he will learn, with his year group, all that he will need to know to begin to perform with the full Choir.
-At the end of his time as a Probationer he joins the Choir as a full member, usually in Year 6.
+Once a boy joins the Choir in Year 4, he will usually spend two years as a ‘Probationer’.
+During this time he will learn, with his year group, all that he will need to know to begin to perform with the full Choir, usually in Year 6.

-The Choristers’ main point of contact when performing with the Choir is with the College’s Director of Music, Daniel Hyde.
-Mr Hyde has held the prestigious post of Director of Music since October 2019 and was himself a King’s Organ Scholar.
-As a choral and orchestral conductor, Daniel has worked with many of the world’s leading ensembles and has performed throughout the world giving recitals.
+The key person for the choristers is the choir’s director, Daniel Hyde.
+Mr Hyde has held the prestigious post of Director of Music at King’s College since October 2019.
+As a choral and orchestral conductor, Daniel has worked with many of the world’s leading ensembles and has performed around the world.

 Assisting the Director of Music are two Organ Scholars.
 They are undergraduate students of King’s who, alongside their academic work, have responsibility for most of the organ playing in Chapel and the accompaniment of the Choir.
 The Organ Scholars also assist with chorister practices, as well as with training of the Choristers and Probationers.

-Singing lessons are given to the Choristers by David Lowe.
-David has an international reputation as a voice teacher and has been a vocal professor at the Royal Academy of Music and Royal Northern College of Music for the last 20 years.
-Most recently, David has accepted the position of Head of Singing at King’s College Cambridge.
+As well as choir rehearsals, the choristers receive regular one to one singing lessons.
+Their teacher, David Lowe, has an international reputation as a vocal teacher and has been a professor at the Royal Academy of Music and Royal Northern College of Music for the last 20 years.
+Mr Lowe took up the position of Head of Singing at King’s College in October 2020.